WitoldSurowka/AlertInfo/README.md

-# AlertInfo-ChatGPT-and-Google-integration-
+# AlertInfo
-A plugin for biker_info system, that allows web searching and AI content processing
+A plugin with ChatGPT and Google integration for biker_info system, that allows web searching and AI content processing